orslumen/record-cache/README.markdown

 1. Fix deserialization of records with serialized attributes, see https://github.com/orslumen/record-cache/issues/19
 1. Ruby 2 fix

+#### Version 0.1.2

+Refactoring: Moved Serialization, Sorting and Filtering to separate Util class.

+Now it is possible to re-use MySQL style sorting (with collation) in your own app, e.g. by calling `RecordCache::Strategy::Util.sort!(Apple.all, :name)`.

+#### Version 0.1.1

+Added support for Rails 3.1

+#### Version 0.1.0

+First version, with the following Strategies:

+1. Request Cache
+1. ID Cache
+1. Index Cache

 ----
-Copyright (c) 2011-2014 Orslumen, released under the MIT license
+Copyright (c) 2011-2015 Orslumen, released under the MIT license